-- Pros: Close to our surf camp, waves for all skill levels, three beach bars
+- Pros: Close to Rapture Surfcamps, waves for all skill levels, three beach bars

-- Cons: So pretty you’ll never want to leave, the road in can be a little bit sketchy after heavy rain
+- Cons: So pretty you’ll never want to leave, the road in can be a little bit sketchy after heavy rains.

-Hermosa is the Spanish word for beautiful, which is a fair indication of what this surf beach in Nicaragua looks like.
+Hermosa is the Spanish word for beautiful, which is a fair indication of what this surf spot in Nicaragua for beginners looks like.
 Long, wide and with scenery that’ll have your chin hanging somewhere around your knees, Playa Hermosa is one of those rare beaches that never ceases to amaze.
-Oh… and the waves aren’t half bad either.
-Smaller days will see gentle peelers running left and right near the shore, while bigger days will deliver tubing waves up and down the beach.
+The waves aren’t half bad.
+On smaller days will see gentle peelers running left and right near the shore, while bigger days will deliver tubing waves up and down the beach.

-Playa Remanso might be considered the perfect surf beach for beginners in Nicaragua.
+The next place on our list of top spots for surfing in Nicaragua for beginners is Playa Remanso.
 The reason being that there’s plenty of peaks to choose from which means you can always find a spot away from the crowds.
 It also picks up a lot of swell, making it’s worth a look when everywhere else is flat.
 Scenic, manageable and great if you don’t feel like hunting for waves too far out of town, we recommend visiting Playa Remanso at least once while you’re staying at our surf camp at Maderas.

 - Pros: Different breaks for different skill levels, scenic location, consistent